ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise12/README.md

 Given these requirement, your tasks are:

-1. Fill out the Geometry definition, such that all require-ments are fulfilled.
+1. Fill out the Geometry definition, such that all requirements are fulfilled.
 This includes definition of instance fields (are any needed?), constructors and methods
 2. Make some test code that tests your Geometry class.
 That is, you should create a Geometry object, call the various methods, and check the results against manually calculated results